CIFAL Madrid-RACE is the road safety training centre of the United Nations Institute for Training and Research (UNITAR)

 Among the events was the presentation of the first UN postgraduate Certificate Course in Road Safety Management and Administration, a Private Degree of UNITAR, RACE (through CIFAL Madrid), and Universidad Europea.
 The course’s four-week academic programme at the Alcobendas Campus has been designed to allow students to learn about the initiatives and work that have reduced traffic accidents in Spain through the experience of 42 professionals from a number of different sectors, such as the Directorate-General for Traffic, the Public Prosecutor for Road Safety, members of parliament and municipal representatives.
 Also involved are international experts from Portugal and Germany, and bodies such as the FIA Foundation, LatinNCAP and ADAC.

-Together with the CIFAL Madrid-RACE Centre, represented by the Club’s Director for Internal Resources, Carlos Lancha, and by the director of the CIFAL Madrid Centre, Antonio Lucas, also present at the High-Level Political Forum for Sustainable Development were the Mayor of Malaga and President of CIFAL Malaga, Francisco de la Torre, as well as the heads of the centres of CIFAL Flanders (Belgium), CIFAL Durban (South Africa) and CIFAL Curitiba (Brazil).
+Together with the CIFAL Madrid-RACE Centre, also present at the High-Level Political Forum for Sustainable Development were the Mayor of Malaga and President of CIFAL Malaga, Francisco de la Torre, as well as the heads of the centres of CIFAL Flanders (Belgium), CIFAL Durban (South Africa) and CIFAL Curitiba (Brazil).
 Also during the event at the United Nations in New York at which the CIFAL Centres were present, the Assistant General Secretary of the UN and Executive Director of UNITAR, Nikhil Seth, signed the institutional agreement for the creation of CIFAL Bogota, a new centre that joins the CIFAL Global network, which now has 18 headquarters from across the globe.

 A video (in Spanish) of the activities of CIFAL Madrid-RACE, which was shown during the event at the UN Headquarters in New York, is available via this link